 The Paraeducator Assessment was developed in response to the federal legislation known as No Child Left Behind.
-This law requires that paraeducators be required to have one of the following:
+This law requires that paraeducators have one of the following:

 - Associate of Arts degree